According to the CBSE Syllabus 2023-24, this chapter has been removed from NCERT Class 10 Maths textbook.

 CBSE Class 10 Maths Construction Notes:-Download PDF Here

-The construction for class 10 Maths notes are provided here.
-In this article, we will discuss how to construct the division of the line segment, constructions of tringles using scale factor, construction of tangents to a circle with two different cases are discussed here in detail.
-Go through the below article, to learn the construction procedure.
+Class 10 maths notes for the topic ‘Constructions’ are provided here.
+These notes help with the revision of concepts for the CBSE Class 10 Board Exams.
+In this article, we will discuss how to construct the division of the line segment, the construction of tringles using scale factor, and the construction of tangents to a circle with two different cases in detail.
+Go through the below article to learn more.

 Dividing a Line Segment

 Step 1: With a radius of more than half the length of the line segment, draw arcs centred at either end of the line segment so that they intersect on either side of the line segment.

 Step 2: Join the points of intersection.
 The line segment is bisected by the line segment joining the points of intersection.

 2) Given a line segment AB, divide it in the ratio m:n, where both m and n are positive integers.

 Suppose we want to divide AB in the ratio 3:2 (m=3, n=2)